DineWithMe/Development-Tools/Front End/README.md

 - Big ecosystem also means, technical problems that you encountered are most likely answered on internet.
 - It developed by big company, it will last longer.

-If I would pick up another library, I think Vue is a good choice.
+If I would pick up another library, I think Vue is a good choice and Imba is very interesting tech to keep eye on.

 ## 2. Next